 Asst.
 Vice Chancellor for

-RICHMOND – The State Board for Community Colleges has certified a finalist for the position of president at Paul D. Camp Community College (Camp).
-Today’s certification follows a national search that attracted 52 applicants.
-Dr. Corey L. McCray, of Chesapeake is the finalist for the presidency.
+RICHMOND, VA – The State Board for Community Colleges has certified three finalists for the position of president at Danville Community College (DCC).
+The finalists came from a national search that attracted sixty-three candidates.

 The three finalists, in alphabetical order, are: Dr. Muriel Mickles, of Lynchburg, Virginia; Dr. Patrick Tompkins of Onancock, Virginia; and Dr. Jerry Wallace, of Hastings, Nebraska.

 “The community is ready for Danville Community College to build on its success and reach a new level of results, especially in the area of workforce development,” said Glenn DuBois, chancellor of Virginia’s Community Colleges.
 “A strong national pool of candidates has led to an outstanding group of finalists.
 Each offers an intriguing vision for the college’s future and impressive credentials and experience to act on that vision.
 The college is poised to get an experienced and skillful president to lead it forward.”

 Dr. Muriel Mickles is interim president of DCC, a position she has held since May 2021.
 Before that, Mickles had served since 2015 as vice president of Students, Academics, and Workforce Development at Central Virginia Community College (CVCC) in Lynchburg.
 She began her career at CVCC as a records clerk before being promoted multiple times, from student services specialist to counselor to dean of Humanities and Social Science, and to her position as vice president.
 She earned an associate degree at CVCC; a bachelor’s and a master’s degree from Lynchburg College; and a doctorate from University of Virginia.